 - Softcover format (hardcover version is financially not yet feasible with this print technology)

 - Increased price (due to the nature of the print-on-demand method vs printing at scale)

 INTRODUCING A NEW (OLD) BOOK: THE WOOD DICTIONARY

 Just to clarify, with the exception of the pros and cons outlined above, this book is more or less identical to my existing “WOOD!” book (please see this page for a list of all the wood species included in the book).
 If you already own that book, there’s really no compelling reason to pick this book up as well.
-But because this is meant to be more of a stopgap measure in this crazy COVID time, I’ve chosen to publish this book under a different title and ISBN.
+But because this book is manufactured with a fundamentally different process, I’ve chosen to publish this book under a different title and ISBN.
 Don’t let that difference confuse you: it’s still the same chapters, same page count, same woods covered, etc. in both books.